 John Wilkinson is the Senior Vice President, Sustainability for Greenfield Global, a specialty alcohol producer.
 Greenfield Global is the only Canadian producer of pharmaceutical grade alcohol serving the Life Sciences Sector in Canada, the US and the EU, is the largest ethanol biofuel producer in Canada, as well as producing industrial and food grade alcohol for clients in over 50 countries world-wide.

-As Vice President, Government Relations and Public Policy, Russell advises, shapes, develops, executes, and delivers on strategic priorities with regard to policy development, government relations, and advocacy.
+As Senior Vice President, Russell advises, shapes, develops, executes, and delivers on strategic priorities with regard to policy development, government relations, and advocacy.
 He proactively addresses local and nation-wide issues relevant to diabetes; creates networks and alliances; and builds positive relationships, both internally and externally, including government representatives, policy makers, and other stakeholders.

 Anne is a Director with The Pangaea Group where she has grown a successful consulting practice with a broad range of local and international clients in life sciences.
 Anne’s work is primarily focused on facilitating strategic plan development, cross-functional alignment, and operational excellence all levels and functional areas.